 Wing Hang, the largest and most profitable of the three banks, has fared better, falling 11 percent in the last year and ending last week with a market value of $3 billion.

 At 1.39 times book value, shares of the 75-year-old bank are also trading near their level at the start of May 2009.
 Wing Hang, founded by Fung Yiu-king in 1937, is currently run by his son Patrick Fung.
 Bank of New York Mellon Corp.
-(BK) owns 20 percent of Wing Hang, Bloomberg data show.
+(BK:US) owns 20 percent of Wing Hang, Bloomberg data show.

 The three largest Hong Kong-based lenders by market value, family-owned Bank of East Asia Ltd., HSBC-backed Hang Seng Bank Ltd. (11) and BOC Hong Kong fetch an average 1.87 times book value, the data show.

 ‘Much More Valuable’

 For potential buyers, Hong Kong’s banks offer access to yuan deposits that can be lent to companies investing in or trading with China, said Nicholas Yeo, head of China and Hong Kong equities at Aberdeen Asset Management, which oversees $295 billion globally.

 “That is much more valuable than a historical Hong Kong dollar deposit base,” ANZ’s Smith said to reporters in the city on March 23, when he also described the share prices of Hong Kong’s banks as “attractive.”

 China, which has allowed Hong Kong residents to hold yuan in bank accounts since 2004, began to open the currency to other uses outside of its borders in 2009, with a program to allow trade with Chinese companies to be paid for in yuan.

 Last year, that trade reached 2.1 trillion yuan, or about 8 percent of China’s total trade, with Hong Kong’s banks handling 92 percent, according to data from the Monetary Authority.